amine-java/urlshortener/README.md

-# urlshortener
+# URLShortener
 An URL shortener is a website that reduces the length of your URL, in order to make the address something that's easier to remember and track.

+# Installation
-This application uses an in-memory h2 database.
-This application provides a Swagger UI in order to perform API calls. the swagger ui is reacheable through localhost:80808/swagger-ui.html
+This is a SpringBoot application developed with JDK11 and uses an in-memory h2 database The application provides a Swagger UI in order to perform API calls. the swagger UI is reacheable through localhost:80808/swagger-ui.html.
+After building the application, you can execute the jar using the following command: java -jar urlshortener-api-0.0.1-SNAPSHOT